grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 | `-v`, `--verbose`    | If you set this flag, the CLI flags and YAML paths from the old configuration that do not exist in the new configuration are printed to `stderr`.
 This flag also prints default values that have changed between the old and the new configuration. |
 | `--gem`              | If you set this flag, the tool will convert from Grafana Metrics Enterprise (GEM) v1.7.x to v2.0.0.                                                                                                                                                 |

-##### A note on default values
+##### Changes to default values

 `mimirtool config convert` helps you migrate from Cortex to Grafana Mimir.
-There are changes to the default values of some configuration parameters in Mimir v2.0.0 that we think you would not want to make as part of this migration.
-These parameters are:
+There are changes to the default values of some configuration parameters in Mimir v2.0.0 that you might not want to use as part of this migration:

 - `blocks_storage.backend` - Cortex default is `s3`, Mimir default is `filesystem`
 - `ruler_storage.backend` - Cortex default is `s3`, Mimir default is `filesystem`